Why the skin barrier matters

 Supporting Skin Barrier Function (Clinic Approach)

 Hydration can help maintain skin comfort.
-Products such as DMK Beta Gel, which contains beta-glucan, may be included in routines to support hydration and skin comfort.
+Products which contains beta-glucan, may be included in routines to support hydration and skin comfort.
 Ingredients like beta-glucan and glycerin have been reported to help maintain moisture levels in the skin (Bouwstra, Gooris, Dubbelaar, & Ponec, 2003).

-General nutrition and essential fatty acids, such as those found in DMK EFA Ultra, may contribute to overall skin health and barrier function (Ziboh, Miller, & Cho, 2000).
+General nutrition and essential fatty acids may contribute to overall skin health and barrier function (Ziboh, Miller, & Cho, 2000).

 Considerations